40ants/reblocks/README.md

 # Quickstart

-> This version of Weblocks is not in Quicklisp yet.
+> This version of Reblocks is not in Quicklisp yet.
 To
 > install it you need to clone the repository somewhere where
 > `ASDF` will find it, for example, to the `~/common-lisp/` directory.
 > You also need to clone [reblocks-ui][ec9f].
 >
-> You can also install the [Ultralisp][3e27] Quicklisp distribution where all Weblocks-related libraries are present and up to date.
+> You can also install the [Ultralisp][3e27] Quicklisp distribution where all Reblocks-related libraries are present and up to date.
 >
 >

-Load weblocks and create a package for a sandbox:
+Load reblocks and create a package for a sandbox:

 ```
 CL-USER> (ql-dist:install-dist "http://dist.ultralisp.org/"
                                :prompt nil)
-CL-USER> (ql:quickload '(:weblocks :reblocks-ui :find-port))
+CL-USER> (ql:quickload '(:reblocks :reblocks-ui :find-port))
 CL-USER> (defpackage todo
            (:use #:cl
                  #:reblocks-ui/form